ACRMGroup/bioplib/README.md

 (where X.Y is the major and minor version numbers - e.g. 3.0)

-You may also have chosen to download a ZIP file, in which case this is unpacked using
+If you have chosen to download a ZIP file, unpack this using

         unzip bioplib-X.Y.zip